By Lana Maciel, MD Anderson Staff Writer

 What comes next?

 I will continue to pursue acceptance into a medical school.
 This experience has been a privilege and will be very beneficial to me as I continue with my education.
-I have a year left of undergraduate study and, hopefully, this experience will make me a more competent medical school canidate.
+I have a year left of undergraduate study and, hopefully, this experience will make me a more competent medical school candidate.
 I have learned during my tenure here at MD Anderson that many health professionals are not aware of clinical ethics and its importance especially to the patient.
 If my goals are achieved, I will practice medicine with the utmost respect for patient autonomy, beneficence, non-maleficence and justice.

 After a long and successful career in broadcast journalism in Houston, North Texas and Oklahoma, Judy Overton joined MD Anderson in 2008 as a senior communications specialist.
 Her husband Tom was treated at MD Anderson for renal cancer.
 He died in April 2007.
 Judy's occasional posts will cover aspects of the cancer experience from the caregiver's perspective.
 Write to her at firstname.lastname@example.org.